4:00 p.m., Tuesday, March 11, 2014

 Mr. Leslie was elected to the Board in 2004, and he currently serves as Board Vice President/Clerk.
 He received a Bachelor’s degree in Finance from California State Polytechnic, San Luis Obispo and an M.B.A. from San Diego State University.
 He lives with his wife and children in Roseville.

 Bill Halldin is a Past President of the Sierra College Foundation, serving in that position from 2004 to 2007, and has been active in a number of community organizations.
 He served on the board of the Rocklin Area Chamber of Commerce from 2003 to 2008, including serving as Chairman in 2006.
 From 2001 to 2004, he taught part-time as an adjunct faculty member at California State University Sacramento.
-He currently serves on the boards of the Rocklin Educational Excellence Foundation, the Sacramento Hispanic Chamber of Commerce and currently serves on the Organizing Committee for the Feed My Starving Children MobilePack in Rocklin.
+He also has served on the boards of the Rocklin Educational Excellence Foundation and the Sacramento Hispanic Chamber of Commerce and currently serves on the Organizing Committee for the Feed My Starving Children MobilePack in Rocklin.

 Cari Dawson Bartley has had relatives in this area for three generations; she and her immediate family have lived in Auburn since 1999.
 She was an early enrollee in the “early college high school” movement, which today allows students to earn high school and college credit simultaneously.
 Cari earned her A.A.S. degree in Visual Media Technology from Spokane Falls Community College in Washington state.
 Working in media-related businesses, both in design and marketing, and later as a co-owner and operator of a newspaper company, Cari is now the Executive Editor and Marketing Director for a company providing content to media outlets.
 Prior to becoming a Trustee, Cari was actively involved in education as a mother and school volunteer.